CrashCash/GarageDoorServer/README.md

 1. Copy client.p12 to the sdcard directory on your phone, and use the setup app "Fetch Certificate" button to move it to protected storage.

-2. Copy cert-server.pem, key-server.pem, and cert-client.pem to /etc/garagedoor on the Raspberry Pi.
+1. Copy cert-server.pem, key-server.pem, and cert-client.pem to /etc/garagedoor on the Raspberry Pi.

-3. Run "adduser garagedoor" (as root) on the Raspberry Pi to create the user that will run the code.
+1. Run "adduser garagedoor" (as root) on the Raspberry Pi to create the user that will run the code.

-4. Set the proper permissions by running (as root) on the Raspberry Pi:
+1. Set the proper permissions by running (as root) on the Raspberry Pi:
 ```
 cd /etc/garagedoor
 chmod 600 .
 chmod 400 cert-server.pem key-server.pem cert-client.pem
 chown garagedoor:garagedoor . cert-server.pem key-server.pem cert-client.pem
 ```

+### Set up remote logging:
+* On both machines: Install the Debian rsyslog-relp package with ''''apt install rsyslog-relp```

+* On the Raspberry Pi

+  Add a file in /etc/syslog.d containing:

+  ''''
+  module(load="omrelp")   # provides reliable remote logging support
+                        # need to install the Debian rsyslog-relp package

+  local0.* :omrelp:desktop.lan:2514
+  ''''

+* On the server:

+  Add a file in /etc/syslog.d containing:

+  ''''
+  module(load="imrelp")   # provides reliable remote logging support
+                        # need to install the Debian rsyslog-relp package

+  input(type="imrelp" port="2514" maxDataSize="10k")
+  ''''